Skip to content

 Note: mise run build includes CDK synthesis, which queries AWS for availability zones.
 Your active AWS credentials must have at least ec2:DescribeAvailabilityZones permission, or the build will fail.
 If you use named profiles, make sure AWS_PROFILE is set before running the build.

 The agent works by cloning a GitHub repository, creating a branch, making code changes, running the build and tests, and opening a pull request.
-This means it needs write access to a real repository.
+This means it needs write access to a real repository you control.

 Every repository the agent can work on must be onboarded as a Blueprint construct in the CDK stack.
 The Blueprint writes a configuration record to DynamoDB; the orchestrator checks this before accepting tasks.